 Asteraceae: Sunflower Family – Cichorieae (Dandelion) Tribe: Various non-natives

 The Sunflower family is a very large family with over 25,000 members.
-Botanists subdivide the family into a number of tribes of which 14 are represented in Monterey County, one of these, the Heliantheae or Sunflower tribe, being further broken down into subtribes of which 9 are represented in Monterey County.
+Botanists subdivide the family into a number of tribes, of which 14 are represented in Monterey County.
 The Cichorieae (Dandelion) tribe has two distinctive features.
-The first is that they all have stems with milky sap.
-The second (and more important) is that they do not have disk and ray flowers like typical daisies.
-Instead they have what are called “ligules” which resemble strap-like ray flowers but, unlike ray flowers, have both male and female parts – without which no reproduction would be possible.
-Another difference is that ray flowers have 0–3 lobes at the tip; ligules have 5.
+First, they all have stems with milky sap.
+Second (and more important), they do not have disk and ray flowers like typical daisies.
+Instead they have what are called “ligules” which resemble strap-like ray flowers.
+Unlike ray flowers, ligules have both male and female parts – without which no reproduction would be possible.
+A third difference is that ray flowers have 0–3 lobes at the tip; ligules have 5.
 This page covers a number of non-native plants, most of them weedy and some invasive.